jonkoops/wedding-bun/README.md

 # Jon & Gabriella's Wedding Website

 This project is the website for the wedding of me and my lovely fiancé Gabriella.
-It includes a basic system for handling invitations and people's RSVP, allowing them to respond and update their status at a later point.
+It includes a basic system for handling RSVPs.
 This site is build using [Bun](https://bun.sh/), mostly because it is more convienient to use than Node.js when using TypeScript.

 ## Running the project